LukasHoghoj/PoissonMPI_ACC/README.md

 # PoissonMPI_ACC
 ## Lukas Høghøj - May 2018.
 02616 Large Scale Modelling - Technical University of Denmark
 Solving the 3-Dimensional Poisson equation using multiple GPUs.
 GPU acceleration is enabled by OpenACC and communication by MPI.

+Compiled using the PGI compiler linked with OpenACC and OpenMPI.

+### Folders: ###
+- src:
+	- 	Contains source code, header files and Makefile.
+Functions for solving the poisson equation are poisson3D_*.c  and main script is jacobi.c.
+- submit:
+	-	Contains batch scripts to submit jobs to the DTU GBar and a wrapper script, to ensure correct binding between MPI rank and GPUs when running with more than one GPU/node.
+- util:
+	-	Contains postprocessing python script and timing data from benchmark runs.

 Target is ./jacobi